Swedish Social Democratic Party: 21st century

 In the 21st century, many of the aspects of the social democratic welfare state continued to function at a high level, due in no small part to the high rate of unionization in Sweden, the independence of unions in the wage-setting and the exemplary competency of the female public sector workforce as well as widespread public support for welfare.
 The Social Democrats initiated studies on the effects of the neoliberal changes and the picture that emerged from those findings allowed the party to reduce many tax expenditures, slightly increase taxes on high income-earners and significantly reduce taxes on food.
 The Social Democratic Finance Minister increased spending on child support and continued to pay down the acquired public debt.
 By 1998, the Swedish macro-economy recovered from the 1980s industrial restructuring and the currency policy excesses.
 At the turn of the 21st century, Sweden had a well-regarded, generally robust economy and the average quality of life after government transfers was very high, inequality was low and the (Gini coefficient was .28) and social mobility was high (compared to the affluent Anglo-American and Central European countries).

 The Social Democratic Party pursues environmentalist and feminist policies which promote healthful and humane conditions.
 Feminist policies formed and implemented by the Social Democratic Party along with the Green Party and the Left Party (which made an arrangement with the Social Democrats to support the government while not forming a coalition), include paid maternity and paternity leave, high employment for women in the public sector, combining flexible work with living wages and benefits, providing public support for women in their traditional responsibilities for care giving and policies to stimulate women's political participation and leadership.
 Reviewing policies and institutional practices for their impact on women had become common in social democratic governance.

 The Social Democratic Party was defeated in 2006 by the centre-right Alliance for Sweden coalition.
 Mona Sahlin succeeded Göran Persson as party leader in 2007, becoming the party's first female party leader.
 Prior to the 2010 Swedish general election, the Social Democratic Party formed a cooperation with the Green Party and the Left Party culminating in the Red–Green alliance.
 The cooperation was dissolved following another defeat in 2010, throwing the party in to its longest period in opposition since before 1936.
 Sahlin announced her resignation following the 2010 defeat and she was succeeded by Håkan Juholt in 2011.
 Initially, his leadership gave a rise in the opinion polls before being involved in a scandal surrounding benefits from parliament which after a period culminated in his resignation.
-Sahlin and Juholt become the first SPA party leaders since Claes Tholin, who was party leader 1896–1907, to not become Prime Ministers of Sweden.
+Sahlin and Juholt become the first SAP party leaders since Claes Tholin, who was party leader 1896–1907, to not become Prime Ministers of Sweden.